 Matcha’s superpowers start with its richness of antioxidants, vitamins, minerals, chlorophyll, and amino acids and go all the way to potentially helping prevent heart disease, type 2 diabetes and even possibly cancer.

-Here's our favourite reasons to drink matcha
+Here's our favorite reasons to drink matcha

 Matcha is full of antioxidants